Where to stay in Chamonix – The 7 best towns in the valley

 Having a car will make things much easier, however, you can also count on the local bus transportation system to move around the resorts.
 The timetable is widely available but keep in mind that buses can be very busy during the early morning and once the resorts close (4:30-5 pm)

-Unfortunately, Chamonix Town can get very busy, especially during the peak season (around NYE/Christmas, Eastern time, and most weekends between January and April).
+Unfortunately, the Town centre can get very busy, especially during the peak season (around NYE/Christmas, Eastern time, and most weekends between January and April).
 The smaller villages and towns in the valley (more on that later) are a better option if you are after a laid-back and relaxing stay.

-Here are 3 of the best hotels in Chamonix Town:
+Here are 4 of the best Chamonix hotels:

 Studio Lumineux ($$$): Modern, clean studio in a central location.
-Stunning views, well-equipped kitchen.
+Stunning views over the Mont Blanc, well-equipped kitchen.

-- Best place to stay in Chamonix Valley for couples, proximity to the Grands Montets ski area, off-piste skiing
+- Best place for couples, proximity to the Grands Montets ski area, off-piste skiing

 Pros